-In order to drive broad messaging adoption, it is imperative that LiveEngage integrates to all of the messaging apps that consumers prefer to use for communication and addresses all key use cases.
+In order to drive broad messaging adoption, it is imperative that the Conversational Cloud integrates to all of the messaging apps that consumers prefer to use for communication and addresses all key use cases.
 For example, if a consumer is an avid WhatsApp user, and a brand only offers SMS as a messaging option, that consumer may be reluctant to try messaging the brand.
-Therefore, a key strategy of ours has been to build one of the industry's broadest ecosystems of messaging endpoints and use cases.
-In June 2016, we launched with In-App messaging.
+Therefore, a key strategy of ours has been to build one of the industry's broadest ecosystems of messaging and IVR deflection integrations.
+In 2016, we launched with In-App messaging.
 In 2017, we introduced Facebook Messenger, SMS, Web messaging and IVR deflection integrations.
 In 2018, we added Apple Business Chat, Google Rich Business Messenger, Line, WhatsApp, Alexa, Google Home, Google Ad Lingo and Twitter.
 In 2019, we added email, allowing brands to manage emails through the same console they use for messaging, and to convert legacy emails into messaging conversations.
-We also added social monitoring and conversational tools for Twitter and Facebook, and introduced proactive messaging, allowing brands to transform traditional one-way notifications such as flight cancellations or plan overage alerts into two-way conversations.
+We also added social monitoring and conversational tools for Twitter and Facebook, and introduced proactive messaging, allowing brands to transform traditional one-way notifications such as flight cancellations or phone plan overage alerts into two-way conversations.
 Finally, we connected to Facebook and WhatsApp digital advertisements, enabling consumers to initiate messaging conversations for marketing and customer care directly within the advertisement.
+In 2020, we added Instagram and Google's Business Messages, allowing brands to bring customer-initiated conversations into the Conversational Cloud directly from Instagram, Google Search, and Google Maps.

 Each channel and use case added opens the door to hundreds of millions of new consumers, providing brands a greater opportunity to shift share away from their legacy contact center channels into messaging.
 For example, in 2019, leading airlines launched on WhatsApp and Apple Business Chat with the ability to make secure payments; a baseball stadium launched an automated conversational concierge providing answers to a wide range of questions from restroom locations to player stats; and a multinational telecommunications company used proactive two-way messaging for outbound campaigns.
+In 2020, one of the largest telcos in Australia fully virtualized their contact centers, a leading U.S. quick-serve restaurant launched on Facebook Messenger to help customers order meals, one of the biggest banks in the world launched an Apple Business Chat channel to provide a secure way to perform day-to-day banking, and one of the world's largest jewelry retailers used the Conversational Cloud and QR codes to sell millions of dollars of product.